sayandhsr/portfolio-website/README.md

 The repository includes a `vercel.json` configuration file enforcing strict Single Page Application (SPA) routing protocols to `/index.html`.
 All environment variables must be securely injected via the Vercel project dashboard prior to deployment.

 > **SYSTEM ARCHITECT: SAYANDH RAJ**

+https://portfolio-website-37jv.vercel.app/. use this link to visit the portfolio website